hkarthik7/azure-devops-java-sdk-docs/docs/docs/accounts.md

 accounts.getProfile("user-id");
 ```

-You can get a user's id by calling **Graph** Api.
+You can get an user's id by calling **Graph** Api.

 !!! note

     All methods throw `Connection` and `AzDException` and you should handle it in your code.
     `Connection` Exception is thrown if a connection object is created without any parameters or
     null values are supplied to the parameters.
-    `AzDException` throws a user friendly message with an error type to easily identify what has
+    `AzDException` throws an user friendly message with an error type to easily identify what has
     gone wrong.